Featured

 php artisan serve

-Visit http://localhost:8000 to test the authentication.
+Visit http://localhost:8000 to test authentication.

 Step 3: Install Spatie Laravel Permission Package